humansis/backend/README.md

 # About

-A platform that allows humanitarian organisations to manage relief activities and distribuons (Food, Non Food Items, Cash) to people in needs for life-saving humanitarian responses to emergency situations.
+A platform that allows humanitarian organisations to manage relief activities and distributions (Food, Non Food Items, Cash) to people in needs for life-saving humanitarian responses to emergency situations.

 Humansis is the first fully open-source relief platform for humanitarian actors to efficiently manage relief operations after a disaster.

-The global project documentation is in README.md of the frontend [repository](https://github.com/humansis/bms_front)
+The global project documentation is in README.md of the frontend [repository](https://github.com/humansis/front)

 # Documentation